jehayesms/jean-hayes-ai-analytics/_posts/2025-12-22-capacity-ws-design.md

 ## Fabric Capacity Consumption

 Fabric Capacities are the backbone of resource allocation in Microsoft Fabric.
 They provide dedicated resources for hosting and running workloads, ensuring optimal performance and reliability.
 All Fabric items on a single capacity share the capacity compute.
-For example, given a Fabric Pipeline and Data Warehouse on the same capacity, a Pipeline which calls a Data Warehouse SQL script use compute resources from that capacity.
-In contrast, an ADF Pipeline which calls a Azure SQL DB script would use an Azure Integration Runtime compute for Pipeline activities and the Azure SQL DB compute for SQL script execution.
+For example, if a Fabric Pipeline calls a SQL script in a Data Warehouse on the same capacity, both the script consume compute from that single capacity.
+If performance was slow on the SQL script, you may need scale up or scale out the capacity.
+In contrast, if an Azure Data Factory pipeline calls an Azure SQL DB script, the pipeline would use an Azure Integration Runtime compute for Pipeline activities and the Azure SQL DB compute for SQL script execution.
+For performance issues with Azure SQL DB, you would just scale up the compute for a single resource, the Azure SQL DB.

 The key for optimizing capacity cost and performance is to find the "sweet spot" where workload needs are met without throttling or being underutilized.

 - Size capacities to meet the needs of normal operations and understand how to handle peak loads.
-  - [Bursting and smoothing](https://learn.microsoft.com/en-us/fabric/enterprise/throttling) allows capacities to keep running workloads when temporary spikes rather than failing or slowing down
+  - [Bursting and smoothing](https://learn.microsoft.com/en-us/fabric/enterprise/throttling) allows capacities to keep running workloads when temporary spikes occur rather than failing or slowing down
     - Bursting allows operations to temporarily exceed capacity limits
-    - Smoothing evens out resource usage over time without throttling
+    - Smoothing evens out capacity resource usage over time without throttling
     - Throttling can occur when workloads exceed capacity limits for extended periods and could eventually lead to request rejections
   - [Surge protection](https://learn.microsoft.com/en-us/fabric/enterprise/surge-protection) can be turned on to prevent sudden spikes from overwhelming the capacity and reduces the risk of throttling
   - [Autoscale for Spark](https://learn.microsoft.com/en-us/fabric/data-engineering/autoscale-billing-for-spark-overview) allows you to run Spark workloads on a pool outside of the Fabric capacity, removing that workload from the Fabric capacity